 Overall: 85%

-That's my rating of ANA Premium Economy in a nutshell.
-And that’s all for this article, I hope you enjoyed it.
+Those are my ratings of ANA Premium Class in a nutshell.
+That’s all for this article.
+I hope you enjoyed it.

 Just kidding!
 I know you're here for more than just a few numbers.
 The good, the bad, and the ugly.
-So, let's talk a little more about my experience:
+So, let's start with a summary:

 One of the main advantages of ANA Airlines' Premium Economy is definitely the value for money.
 Similar to Austria’s premium economy, it has one "but"—the price changes based on various factors.
 Simply put, don't expect any logic behind it.